Gray fox: Behavior

 Prior to European colonization of North America, the red fox was found primarily in boreal forest and the gray fox in deciduous forest.
 With the increase in human populations in North America, their habitat selection has adapted: Gray foxes that live near human populations tend to choose areas near hardwood trees, locations used primarily by humans, or roads to utilize as their habitat.

-The increase of coyote populations around North America has reduced certain fox populations, so gray foxes have to choose a habitat that will allow them to escape the coyote threat as much as possible, hence the choice of habitat nearer to areas where humans are active.
-The larger predators of the gray fox, like coyotes and bobcats, tend to avoid human-use areas and paved roads, making this habitat useful for the gray fox.
+The increase of coyote populations around North America has reduced certain fox populations, so gray foxes choose habitats that will allow escape from coyotes, therefore the foxes's tendency to live nearer to areas where humans are active.
+The larger predators of the gray fox, like coyotes and bobcats, tend to avoid human-use areas and paved roads.
 They heavily utilize the edges of forests as a travel corridor, which is used for primary movement from place to place.
 Their choices do not change based on sex, the season, or the time of day.
 They also do the majority of their hunting in edges, and use them to escape from predators as well.
-Gray foxes are thus known as an “edge species”.
+Gray foxes are thus known as an "edge species."

 Interspecies competition

 Gray foxes often hunt for the same prey as bobcats and coyotes who occupy the same region.
 To avoid interspecific competition, the gray fox has developed certain behaviors and habits to increase their survival chances.
 In regions where gray foxes and coyotes hunt for the same food, the gray fox has been observed to give space to the coyote, staying within its own established range for hunting.
-Gray foxes might also avoid their competitors by occupying different habitats than them.
+Gray foxes may also avoid competitors by occupying different habitats from them.
 In California, gray foxes do this by living in chaparral where their competitors are fewer and the low shrubbery provides them a greater chance to escape from a dangerous encounter.
-It also has been suggested that gray foxes could be more active at night than during the day to avoid their larger, diurnal competitors.
+It also has been suggested that gray foxes could be more active at night than during the day to avoid larger, diurnal competitors.

 Still, gray foxes frequently fall victim to bobcats and coyotes.
 When killed, the carcasses are often unconsumed, suggesting they are victims of intraguild predation.
 These gray foxes are often killed on or near the boundary of their established range, when they begin to interfere with their competitors.
-Gray foxes are known as mesopredators because they are mid-tier predators and their prey consists mostly of smaller mammals, while coyotes are known as de facto apex predators due to the removal of other apex predators like wolves in North America.
+Gray foxes are known as mesopredators because they are mid-tier predators and their prey consists mostly of smaller mammals, while coyotes are known as de facto apex predators due to the removal of other apex predators, like wolves, in North America.
 This explains the gray fox's tendency to change behavior in response to the coyote threat, as they are essentially lower on the food chain.